Procurement Performance & Development

 When the most business-critical areas of spend are covered in action plans, sub-categories that are underperforming can be identified and addressed.
 Certain low value/high volume transactions can be highlighted for attention.

-Consider: What are the priorities guiding your strategy execution?
+Key question: What are the priorities guiding your strategy execution?

 Tracking supplier and procurement performance open opportunities for continuous improvements and innovation.
 Measuring, monitoring, and reporting on supplier and category performance with pre-determined Key Performance Indicators (KPIs) creates a performance-driven environment in which people are engaged and accountable.